Transfer Application Deadlines: A Complete Timeline Guide

 Find out when to submit your SAT or ACT score: a decision framework for test-optional applicants by selectivity, score percentile, and financial aid goals.

-How admissions officers actually read your activities list — what they scan for in 1–2 seconds, what signals they're looking for, and what makes most entries fail.
+How admissions officers actually read your activities list — what they scan for, what signals they're looking for, and what makes most entries fail.

-A former admissions officer's playbook for choosing your angle, structuring the draft, and proving you belong on campus.
+A former admissions officer's playbook for writing your college application essay — choose your angle, structure your draft, and prove you belong on campus.

 Clear timeline and document checklist for international students transferring to a U.S. college — when to request new I-20s, proof-of-funds formats, and visa timing considerations.